Tanzanians should be told about Magufuli's health, opposition says

 Kabwe, the opposition leader, also called on the government to release people arrested for questioning the president's health.
 Police have arrested four people in the country since last week for allegedly spreading false information about the sickness of political leaders, according to the police, who did not mention the president's name when referring to the arrests.

-(Reporting by Maggie Fick, Editing by William Maclean Additional reporting by Sanjeev Miglani in New Delhi, Editing by William Maclean)
+(Reporting by Maggie Fick, Editing by William Maclean Additional reporting by Sanjeev Miglani in New Delhi, Editing by William Maclean and Angus MacSwan)

 ((maggie.fick@thomsonreuters.com; +90 534 502 0200;))